altostratous/CalDav/README.md

 # CalDav
 CalDav server and client libraries.
-It supports Google, iCloud, Yahoo and Outlook calendars.
+It supports Google, iCloud and Yahoo calendars.

 # Installation